-Version Date Comments number 1 July 2021 New policy adopted from NHFT.
+Version number Date Comments 1 July 2021 New policy adopted from NHFT.
 Supersedes Management of III Health Policy.
-2 June 2023 Section 4.2.3 and 4.3.3 - Added for manager providing the management report to attend Appendix 12 and 14 - signpost to LPT Trust website for copy 3 March 2024 3.2 to submit subsequent "fit notes" within 7 days of end date of the previous certificate.
+2 June 2023 Section 4.2.3 and 4.3.3 - Added for manager providing the management report to attend Appendix 12 and 14 - signpost to LPT Trust website for copy of policy 3 March 2024 3.2 to submit subsequent "fit notes" within 7 days of end date of the previous certificate.
 Failure to do so may result in suspension of sick pay.
 4.2.1 Amendment to wording from consider the outcome to: 'will consider any information the member of staff wishes to share from using the Wellbeing Wheel and will discuss proactive health and wellbeing support plans at work for sustained improvement, review and future management processes'.
 4.2.2 Added details on the practice of stretching targets: There may be occasion where due to an underlying health condition stretched targets are considered but this should not exceed an increase of 30 per cent and would be agreed with advice from Occupational Health.
 4.3.3 Added that a stage 2 meeting will be recorded: The meeting will be digitally recorded but will only be transcribed if an internal appeal is lodged or a claim has been made to an Employment Tribunal.
-4.25 Added detail of when an appeal can be made: Appeals should clearly outline the reasons for the appeal and must be made within ten (10) working days of either the date of the letter to the staff member advise is not provided and the manager may wish to offer this option, this should be in agreement with Human Resources 4.5.1 - Permitted work - added: It is expected that a phased return to work will not usually commence on less than 50 per cent of the member of staff's substantive hours and would not usually commence on less than 16 hours per week.
-4.2.5.1 - updated for clarity on monitoring part days: Where a staff member attends work but subsequently leaves due to sickness absence, this should be noted on the Health Monitoring Form and but will not be recorded as a day or episode.
-Their working hours and sickness hours should be recorded as PDS (Part Day Sickness) under Other Leave.
+4.23 Added reference to menopause symptoms and link to Toolkit.
+4.25.
+Added detail of when an appeal can be made: Appeals should clearly outline the reasons for the appeal and must be made within ten (10) working days of either the date of the letter to the staff member advising them of their dismissal or where a notice period is worked or a redeployment period issued, from the end date of that period.
+4.5.1 - Permitted work - added: There may be occasion where advice is not provided and the manager may wish to offer this option, this should be in agreement with Human Resources 4.5.2 Phased return - added: It is expected that a phased return to work will not usually commence on less than 50 per cent of the member of staff's substantive hours and would not usually commence on less than 16 hours per week.
+4.25.1 - updated for clarity on monitoring part days: Where a staff member attends work but subsequently leaves due to sickness absence, this should be noted on the Health Monitoring Form and but will not be recorded as a day or episode.
+Their working hours and sickness hours should be reflected as Such on